 Sit down with your daughter and talk about how much you are willing to spend on this project.
 Are you willing to start from scratch or are you only willing to invest in décor?
 Are you keeping some of the furniture but not all of it?
 Is there furniture that you feel your daughter needs but doesn’t have?
 Is there furniture that you can swap from other places in your home?

 Before you can shop for new things, you have to make room.
 I know, I know.
 Cleaning is like pulling teeth.
-Ask her if she wants help.
+Before diving in, ask her if she wants help.
 Ask her *how* she wants help.
 Take a weekend, listen to her music, and let her direct the clean out.

 Doesn’t it feel good to have a clean space?
 Don’t rub it in, Mom.